JetBrains/guide/site/java/tutorials/migrating-junit4-junit5/introduction/index.md

 git clone --branch start-junit-migration https://github.com/JetBrains/intellij-samples.git
 ```

-_Note: We'll be using IntelliJ IDEA Community Edition for all the steps in this tutorial._

 ## Other Resources

 - [IntelliJ IDEA Blog - Migrating from JUnit 4 to JUnit 5](https://blog.jetbrains.com/idea/2020/08/migrating-from-junit-4-to-junit-5/)